KEY NUMBERS AT A GLANCE

 Conclusion:

 The government's decision to scrap the kilowatt system and adopt a price-based value levy is not random.
-Nepal's EV penetration has grown rapidly but unevenly, premium imports dominated the registered EV fleet, while mass-market penetration lagged.
-The new structure explicitly rewards budget and utility EVs with minimal levies, while using luxury EVs as the revenue engine to fund the Clean Infrastructure Investment, covering charging stations, battery recycling, and domestic production support.
+Nepal's EV penetration has grown rapidly but unevenly , premium imports dominated the registered EV fleet, while mass-market penetration lagged.
+The new structure explicitly rewards budget EVs and utility vehicles with minimal levies, while using luxury EVs as the revenue engine to fund the Clean Infrastructure Investment , covering charging stations, battery recycling, and domestic production support.

-The 110% levy on vehicles above Rs.
+The 130% levy on vehicles above Rs.
 50 lakhs is a deliberate signal: Nepal's EV future is intended to be domestic, assembled, and affordable.
-However, the abrupt jump from 15% at the Rs.
-30–40 lakh band to 70% at the Rs.
-40–50 lakh band will create market distortions and may push several popular mid-range models out of reach for aspirational buyers.
+However, the sharp jumps across price bands will create market distortions and may push several popular mid-range models out of reach for the growing middle-class buyer.

 Nepal's Budget 2082/83 is not an EV-hostile budget.
 It is a premium-EV-hostile, mass-EV-friendly budget, and that distinction will reshape the market.